 As women, we hold up the sky.
 As women, we have the power.

 In a tribal community, there is a sense of intergenerational connection.
 Since I was 22 years old, I have been an advocate for people over 55 years old.
-And here I am at 64, in the population I used to advocate for.
+And here I am, in the population I used to advocate for.
 Every day we get older or we die.
 Now I am “on the side of the setting sun.”
 I have an eternal dialogue about how to embrace that.

-How fascinating to be at this age.
 I feel ageless, in that whomever I sit with, I connect with that group.
 People can’t figure out my age.
 I feel good about saying that age is just a number.
 Ageism is very heavy on women.
 This makes me very angry.
 There is still a double standard.

 What keeps me so centered?
 I think maybe it is my sense of place.
 We have been here for 20,000 years.
 I have a sense of place in the universe.
 Here on this land, my land, there is a beginning and an end.
 This place has given me freedom to do and explore a lot of things.

 This is an excerpt from a comprehensive interview.